-In all Western Balkan countries, S&T and Higher Education are perceived as important prerequisites for the development of a knowledge-based information society.
+In all Western Balkan countries, S&T and higher education are perceived as important prerequisites for the development of a knowledge-based information society.
 Governments are making substantial efforts to develop modern and innovative science and research systems.
 Most countries have adopted new legislation in pursuit of this aim, defining the role of education and research in the development of the respective country's economy and its international status.
 Several new laws, for instance concerning scientific and research activities, higher education and intellectual property rights, have been implemented or at least have passed the parliaments.
 While some countries have assigned the topics of R&D and higher education to two different sectors, others pursue the strategy of integrating the two subjects into one sector.
 In addition, some countries are trying to integrate science policy with other important policy fields such as environmental or innovation policy.

-The executive power of the government departments relating to S&T Policy varies from country to country (e.g. very fragmented in Bosnia and Herzegovina).
+The executive power of the government departments relating to S&T Policy varies from country to country (e.g., very fragmented in Bosnia and Herzegovina).
 In addition, most countries have established S&T advisory boards and research and/or innovation councils to draft strategies regarding S&T development for the future and to manage the allocation of research funds.
 The private sector in Western Balkan countries is as yet only tangentially involved in R&D, but recent efforts undertaken by the national governments to strengthen the cooperation between private enterprise and public research institutions have improved the situation.

 One important factor stimulating the national reforms is the Western Balkan countries' aspiration to full EU membership.
 However, to a greater or lesser extent all of the countries show progress in setting national RTDI development priorities and in creating long-term strategies, previously identified as one of the weaknesses of the region.
 Further progress has been made in some countries such as Serbia in developing a target-oriented funding system combined with systematic evaluation procedures adopting international evaluation standards.
-Nevertheless, despite the recognisable progress that has been made, substantial efforts are still necessary to provide adequate funds for RTDI.